ImpulseAdventure/JPEGsnoop/README.md

 JPEGsnoop is a detailed JPEG image decoder and analysis tool.
 It reports all image metadata and can even help identify if an image has been edited.

+This is the official repository for JPEGsnoop

 ## Documentation
-- More details are available at [JPEGsnoop - ImpulseAdventure.com](http://www.impulseadventure.com/photo/jpeg-snoop.html)
+- More details and support are available: [JPEGsnoop - ImpulseAdventure.com](http://www.impulseadventure.com/photo/jpeg-snoop.html)

 ## Features
 - Decode JPEG, AVI (MJPG), PSD images